Category Archives: fractions

 📲Technology Required

-Students will need an iPad, Mac or Windows computer with the Fish Lake game installed.
-A video can be substitute for students who do not have access to one of these devices.
+Students will need a Mac or Windows computer with the Fish Lake game installed.
+A video can be a substitute for students who do not have access to one of these devices.

 ⏰Time